jhs/build-couchdb/README.md

 ## Requirements

-You need only the basic GNU development toolchain, plus Rake.
-These are included in modern operating systems.
+You need only a few packages provided by the operating system.

 On Ubuntu and Debian:

     sudo apt-get install make gcc zlib1g-dev libssl-dev libreadline5-dev bison rake

+On Fedora:

+    sudo yum install gcc gcc-c++ libtool ncurses-devel libcurl-devel \
+                     zlib-devel openssl-devel rubygem-rake

 On OSX, install XCode.